awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 **I3 Instances**

-I3 instances are well suited for the following applications:
+These instances are well suited for the following applications:
 + High frequency online transaction processing \(OLTP\) systems
 + Relational databases
 + NoSQL databases
 + Cache for in\-memory databases \(for example, Redis\)
 + Data warehousing applications
-+ Low latency Ad\-Tech serving applications
++ Distributed file systems

 `i3.metal` instances provide your applications with direct access to physical resources of the host server, such as processors and memory\.
 These instances are well suited for the following:
 + Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments